dekromm/GAccordion/README.md

 ## What to improve

 1. error handling (both JS and HTML element overflow)
-2. max-height animation animation (should fix with js-measured height)
+2. max-height animation (should fix with js-measured height)
 3. chevron alignment
-4. other similar stuff